Nexis is Introduced 1980

 "Many of the lost volumes were part of the Baer Collection of foreign scientific works: an early estimate gives 300,000, a later one 190,000, as the number lost.
 The rest were Russian books, many of then early scientific and medical books from the 17th, 18th and 19th centuries."
 (The Abbey Newsletter Volume XII, number 2 .)

-Joseph D. Becker of Xerox Corporation, Rochester, New York, Lee Collins (also at Xerox) and Mark Davis of Apple developed a universal character set.
-Becker coined the word "Unicode" to cover the project in his report, Unicode 88:
+Joseph D. Becker of Xerox Corporation, Rochester, New York, Lee Collins (also at Xerox) and Mark Davis of Apple Computer developed a universal character set, the name for which Becker in his report, Unicode 88 issued on August 29, 1988:

 "This document is a draft proposal for the design of an international/multilingual text character coding system, tentatively called Unicode.